ShemmyYo/AdoBoutigue/README.md

 #### Sitemap

 I've used [XML-Sitemaps](https://www.xml-sitemaps.com) to generate a sitemap.xml file.
-This was generated using my deployed site URL: https://gamer-on-board-6fa9b306b6d7.herokuapp.com/
+File generated using deployed site URL: https://gamer-on-board-6fa9b306b6d7.herokuapp.com/

-After it finished crawling the entire site, it created a [sitemap.xml](sitemap.xml) which I've downloaded and included in the repository.
+After it finished crawling the entire site, it created a [sitemap.xml](sitemap.xml) which I've downloaded and included in the repository's root dir.

 #### Robots